club-40/odin-pantry/.github/CONTRIBUTING.md

   - [Commit Message Footer](#commit-message-footer)
     - [Revert commits](#revert-commits)

-## Got a Question?
+<h2 align="center">Got a Question?</h2>

 Please do not open issues for general support.
 We want to keep this issue tracker for bug reports and feature requests.
 Instead, we suggest you use the discussion feature in the repository.

-## Found a Bug?
+<h2 align="center">Found a Bug?</h2>

 If you find a bug in the code, you can help us by submitting an issue.
 Or, better, submit a pull request with a fix readily available!

-## Missing a feature?
+<h2 align="center">Missing a feature?</h2>

 You can request a new feature by submitting an issue to the issue tracker.

 If you would like to implement a new feature, please consider the impact it would have on the codebase:

 - For a major impact affecting multiple files, adding wholly new topics and sections to the documentation, etc.: please open an issue first, outlining your proposal so that it can be discussed.
 This allows us to better coordinate our resources around your proposal and help you in crafting your contribution.
 - Small features can be put together and directly submitted as a Pull Request.

 ## Submission Guidelines

 ### Submitting an Issue

 Before you submit a new issue, please search the issue tracker, maybe an issue relating to your problem already exists, and the discussion might inform you of fixes readily available.

 We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
 Please provide as much information as possible in your initial post and be on the lookout for a response asking for additional information.